AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/auth-code/README.md

 #### **Client Secret**

-If your AzureAD app registration is configured as a Confidential Client Application, you'll have to add a `clientSecret` attribute to a `.env` file and change the `PublicClientApplication` object in the sample's `index.js` file into a `ConfidentialClientApplication` object.
+If your Microsoft Entra app registration is configured as a Confidential Client Application, you'll have to add a `clientSecret` attribute to a `.env` file and change the `PublicClientApplication` object in the sample's `index.js` file into a `ConfidentialClientApplication` object.

 This secret helps prevent third parties from using your app registration.
 1. Click on `Certificates and Secrets` in the left nav.